-Two males call the Zoo home.
-Both were born in 2006 and came to the Zoo in 2007.
+One male marine toad calls the Zoo home.
+He was born in 2006 and came to the Zoo in 2007.
 Adults have a short, squat body with short legs and are gray or olive brown to reddish brown, sometimes with darker spots, and have a creamy white or yellowish underside flecked with brown.
 The skin is dry and on the back and legs it is covered with warts.

 Marine toads are not considered at risk.